Funeral Directors Category: London

 - Ethnic specialism ‘We help anyone who wants our help.
 The only thing we don’t do is embalm but this has never got in the way of helping a specific ethnic group.’

 - Home arranged funerals – Of course.
 Poppy’s are happy to act as a helping hand or consultant for families caring for their dead person at home and do so quite regularly.
-Their A to B service is available for families who need assistance with transport but otherwise want to do everything themselves.

 - Local celebrants – In their experience choosing a celebrant is a very personal choice so they might suggest three to five and suggest the family call them to find someone they really connect with.